 High-resolution photos, videos, or even memes (millennials are big with any type of visual) will keep the reader on the page longer or will have a higher rate of sharing.

 Search engines like Google like pages with fewer bounce rates and relevant content.
 To keep your reader on the page longer you not only need good writing but good photos and graphics as well.

 When people think about home decor, they are usually thinking visually.
 They will have a much harder time reading an entire article if there are no interesting photos to complement all of the text.
 Moreover, stock photos are usually the best way of achieving this goal, especially if you have issues getting great custom photos of your own.

-Stock photos are not only desk scenes and stationary items.
+Stock photos are not only desk scenes and stationery items.
 All of the stock photos I offer have a rustic vibe and use everyday items.
 I incorporate items I have at home with bloggers and other business owners in mind.
-Just like the one above.
 Very unique and different than most other stock photo sites.

 In some of the photos, I leave white space to add your own work or text for Pinterest or social media graphics.